Tahmeed-Asaad/Database-for-General-Blog-Website/README.md

  ## Setup

-Oracle Database should be setup.
-The SQL scripts should be executed in the order mentioned in the 'Bank-Management-System-Using-Distributed-Database/PROJECT IRRESPECTIVE OF SERVER SITE/SOME PROBLEMS AND REMINDERS.txt' file.
+Mircosoft SQL Server and Microsoft SQL Server Management Studio should be setup properly.
+Then the sql queries present int the sql files can be executed opening the sql files with Microsoft SQL Server Management Studio.